 unix% pset fullgarf rootname=acisf01198

-In many cases there will be more than one asol1.fits file for an observation.
-All the files must be input to the asol parameter, either as a list or as a stack (see ahelp stack for more information).
+In some rare cases, there will be more than one aspect solution file (pcad_asol1.fits) for an observation.
+All the files must be input to the asol parameter, either as a list or a stack.
+Here we use:

 Now run the tool: